micheleantonazzi/bioinformatics-project/README.md

 ## Data correlation with output

 Another check which can be applied to the data is the correlation between features and output.
 If a feature isn't correlated with a specific output it is completely useless and it can be dropped.
-To do this, the Pearson and Spearman test are applied, which measure the monotonic and linear correlations respectively.
-After that, the candidate non-correlated features are tested with the MIC (Maximal information coefficient) that tests non-linear correlation between features and output.
+To do this, the Pearson and Spearman tests are applied, which measure the monotonic and linear correlations respectively.
+After that, the candidate non-correlated features are tested with the MIC (Maximal information coefficient) that tests the non-linear correlation between features and output.
 Only the features found with Pearson and Spearman methods are tested using MIC because it is computationally very complex.

-### The Pearson correlation coefficient

-The Pearson correlation method measures the linear correlation between two datasets.
-In particular, the Pearson coefficient has a value between -1 and +1, where -1 is total negative linear correlation, 0 implying no correlation and +1 is total positive linear correlation.
-It is important to specify that the Pearson result is significant if it is calculated over a large dataset, tipically with 1000 samples or more.
+More in detail, the Pearson correlation method measures the linear correlation between the two datasets.
+In particular, the Pearson coefficient has a value between -1 and +1, where -1 is a total negative linear correlation, 0 implying no correlation, and +1 is a total positive linear correlation.
+Instead, the Spearman correlation coefficient doesn't require that the two datasets are normalized and it measures the monotonicity relationship between them.
+The Spearman coefficient varies between -1 and +1, like Pearson's.
+Finally the the MIC is applied to the feature selected by Pearson and Spearman method to find non-linear correlations.
+It is important to specify that Pearson's, Spearman's and MIC's results are significant if they are is calculated over a large dataset, typically with 500 samples or more.

 # Bibliography